aaronbloomfield/pdr/labs/lab03/index.md

 For this lab, you will use a stack of `int` values.

+### Stack Calculator Implementation ###

+We will be using the C++ STL stack to implement our postfix calculator.
+The stack class's documentation can be found [here](https://en.cppreference.com/w/cpp/container/stack).

+Your calculator must implement the following arithmetic operations:

+  - `+` : addition
+  - `-` : subtraction
+  - `*` : multiplication
+  - `/` : division
+  - `~` : unary negation

+Notes:

+  - We use the tilde (~) as the unary negation operator -- this negates the top element of the stack, and (unlike the other four operators) does not use a second number from the stack.
+Do not confuse this operator with the tilde operator in C++, which performs bitwise negation.
+Negative numbers still use a regular minus sign (i.e. '-3') and just pushes the negative number on the stack.
+But, if you want to do negation (which involves popping the top value, negating it, and pushing that new value back on the stack), then you would use the tilde.
+  - For the non-commutative operators (operators where the order of the numbers matters, such as minus and divide), the first value you pop we'll call x, the second value you pop we'll call y; the result **must** be *y-x* or *y/x* -- in other words, the "lower" value in the stack minus/divided by the "higher" one in the stack.

 ### Input ###

 For this part of the lab, you will not deal with keyboard input (that's in the in-lab) -- thus, your submitted program will always compute the exact same value each time it is run.
 You will need to hard-code your postfix expressions into the `main()` method.
 Make sure your tests in main demonstrate the functionality of all operators!